 It’s only when you, or when I come back or something and we talk like this that you think of other things.
 You just do your job and what you’re supposed to be doing.
 I was supposed to fly a Spitfire and do what I was told.
 That’s what you did.
 You didn’t get into who’s running it or who’s telling you to do these things.
 You go ahead and do them.

-When the interview started he poured into his first wartime experiences – joining the Royal Air Force in Dublin, Ireland, wearing a civilian suit to train in pre-Pearl Harbor Oklahoma, USA, his first solo in Spitfires over England, and his first operational sorties over Northern France.
+When the interview started he poured into his first wartime experiences – joining the Royal Air Force in Belfast, Northern Ireland, wearing a civilian suit to train in pre-Pearl Harbor Oklahoma, USA, his first solo in Spitfires over England, and his first operational sorties over Northern France.
 These sorties were called Rhubarbs.
 Using low cloud, RAF fighters and fighter-bombers would cross the English Channel and then drop below the cloud layer to hit anything that moved – railway locomotives and rolling stock, enemy troops and vehicles on roads, or aircraft at Luftwaffe airfields.
 As it turns out, low flying is one of the themes of Tom’s story.